SAP/jenkins-library/documentation/docs/steps/gctsCreateRepository.md

   )
 ```

-Example configuration for the use in a yaml config file (such as `.pipeline/config.yaml`).
+Example for the use in a YAML configuration file (such as `.pipeline/config.yaml`).

 ```yaml
 steps: